fejlek/Nine-Circles-Statistics/Seventh Circle - Quantile Regression/Seventh_circle_quantile_regression_1.md

     ## GLM (gamma, log-link)      332.1729 1688.040 3958.569  9241.624 40709.88
     ## GLM (gamma, log-link, red) 337.1807 1600.092 3692.536  8870.520 38637.24

-<br/> The gamma model is even closer to the log-linear model than the
+<br/> Overall, the gamma model is closer to the log-linear model than
+the quasi-Poisson model.
+This is not surprising since logarithm transform is roughly equivalent to the gamma model with the log link
-quasi-Poisson model. <br/>
+\[5\]. <br/>

 ### Inverse Gaussian model with log-link